PACO-CPU/minimal-mistakes/_docs/042-related-works.md

 provides a general technique to trade accuracy for performance by transforming loops to execute a subset of their iterations [16].
 A task-based programming model and runtime system that exploit the observation that not all parts of a program are equally significant for the accuracy of the end-result is introduced in [18].
-In  PACO we have not used any of the former , but rather added our own extensions to CLANG and LLVM (link).
+In  PACO we have not used any of the former , but rather added our own extensions to CLANG and LLVM.
+More details can be found [here](https://paco-cpu.github.io/paco-cpu/docs/developer-guide/).

 ### References